TransparentHealth/openid-connect-consumerhealth-profile/README.md

 Below is a sample of content in the `is_token` for James Kirk.
 Important information about James Kirk is provided to the replying party , Including:

 * James' identity has been verified to IAL2.
-* James' demographic information including his middle name birthdate and sex.
+* James' middle name is Tiberius.
+His sex is male.
+He was both March 22, 2233.
+* James' NC state Mediciad ID is 123456789.
 * James has an insurance plan with NC Medicaid.
 * James is receiving services from ACME Health.
 * James has given his spouse, Alice, read access to his medical records.
-* James' care coordinator is Carol Capenter, of ACMW Health.
+* James' care coordinator is Carol Capenter, of ACME Health.

 Payload of `id_token`: